 Open data upon acceptance on Zenodo

-Congratulations for getting your paper accepted.
+Congratulations on getting your paper accepted.
 There are only two steps required to make your Zenodo submission open data.
-Actually, it was open data already.
-You need to unblind it now.
+Technically, it was already open data.
+You just need to reveal it now.

 Use the DOI to properly reference your open data in your paper.

-That was it.
-Feel free to contact me in case of questions or leave a comment below.
-Especially if I missed something with Zenodo.
+That’s all.
+For any questions, feel free to contact me or leave a comment below.
+This is particularly relevant if I have overlooked something about Zenodo.

-This post is aimed to the software engineering research community, but it actually works with any discipline. ↩
+This post is aimed at the software engineering research community, but it applies to any discipline. ↩

-I have so far worked with CHASE, MSR, PROFES, ESEM, and ESEC/FSE [to be defined] on open science policies as well as serving as open science chair on all of them but MSR.
-Fun trivia: the CHASE workshop has been the first software engineering venue to implement open science policies, in 2016.
-While I am at it, I would like to deeply thank Daniel Méndez for his support and his attempts to introduce open science practices in conferences and involving me on the matter. ↩
+I have collaborated with CHASE, MSR, PROFES, ESEM, and ESEC/FSE [to be defined] on open science policies, serving as the open science chair for all except MSR.
+Fun fact: the CHASE workshop was the first software engineering venue to adopt open science policies in 2016.
+At this point, I would like to extend my sincere gratitude to Daniel Méndez for his support and his attempts to incorporate open science practices into conferences while involving me in the process. ↩

 Both figshare and Zenodo are versioned.
 Each time you save a published submission, a new version is created and also published.
-There is no easy way to un-publish a submission and its versions.
-Be careful. ↩
+Unpublishing a submission and its versions is not straightforward.
+Proceed with caution. ↩

-Archived means that there are mechanisms in place to make sure that data is properly preserved, duplicated, and distributed in a way that it will survive even the hosting platform.
-See for example LOCKKS and CLOKKS. ↩
+Archiving means there are mechanisms to ensure that data is appropriately preserved, duplicated, and distributed in such a way that it will stand the test of time even if the hosting platform should fail.
+See, for example, LOCKKS and CLOKKS. ↩

-The approach is also compatible with single blind review and open peer review. ↩
+This approach is also compatible with single-blind review and open peer review. ↩

-Edit 2019-09-26: As of September I am no longer advisor at any company including figshare.
+Edit 2019-09-26: As of September, I am no longer an advisor for any company, including figshare.

 Full disclosure: I am a figshare advisor.
-If you ask me which one should you pick between figshare and Zenodo, my answer will be biased.↩
+If you ask me to pick between figshare and Zenodo, my answer will be biased.↩

-Make file(s) confidential is an option for when only metadata should be made publicly available.
-In software engineering research, we are likely to never use it. ↩
+Make file(s) confidentialis an option used when only metadata should be made publicly available.
+In software engineering research, it’s unlikely we will need to use this. ↩

 I do not use a commenting system anymore, but I would be glad to read your feedback.
 Feel free to contact me.